Smoke + Mirrors: Recording

 The creative process for the album began long before the conclusion of the Night Visions cycle.
 Since the beginning of the Night Visions Tour in 2012, the band had been writing new material for an upcoming album, and, even as early as the start of the tour, had been recording demos for the album, before entering the studio.
 By the time that they entered the studio to work on the album, they had amassed 50 demos to work from.
-The demos had been described by Reynolds as "definitely different," but added that "it’s still Imagine Dragons, but we’ve got a lot of growth and maturing to do as a band.
+The demos had been described by Reynolds as "definitely different," but added that "it's still Imagine Dragons, but we've got a lot of growth and maturing to do as a band.
 I think [the new material] is going to hopefully be a step in the right direction.
-We’re just trying to create and do what comes out and what feels right."
+We're just trying to create and do what comes out and what feels right."
 The band also were self-critical throughout the sessions, with Drummer Daniel Platzman stating that there was "no room for external pressure" during the recording of the album.

-The band announced a rest at the end of the Night Visions Tour at Lollapalooza in Sao Paulo, Brazil.
+The band announced a rest at the end of the Night Visions Tour at Lollapalooza in São Paulo, Brazil.

 Promotion

 The Smoke + Mirrors album cycle featured three singles and two promotional singles.
 Regional releases from the album feature different track listings.
 Target has made available an exclusive deluxe version of the album featuring four bonus tracks, available online internationally.

 Target teamed with the band to air the first ever live commercial performance during the Grammy Awards.
 On February 8, 2015, the band performed "Shots" from Las Vegas' Freemont Street under the direction of Jonas Åkerlund.
 Billboard estimated the commercial cost $8 million in airtime.

 Hard Rock Cafe teamed with the band, granting them the first ever full access to take control of Hard Rock Cafe's internal video system (more than 20,000 screens at all 151 locations worldwide) on February 17, 2014.
 Also, autographed T-shirts will be hidden throughout the Hard Rock Cafe shops supporting the Tyler Robinson Foundation, benefiting the families of children with cancer.

-Preceding the release of lead single "I Bet My Life," Imagine Dragons posted on social media segments of the single's artwork imposed by lyrics from the song and mirrored letters that spelled the song's title in reverse.

 On December 12, 2014, Imagine Dragons posted on social media a request that fans look around Las Vegas Valley for hidden clues to upcoming songs.
 The band gave 13 fans puzzle pieces of the artwork for the album.
 When combined, the puzzle pieces revealed the cover art and album title.
 On December 15, 2014, "Gold" was released as a single with a video being released later.
 On the cover art for the album were a set of numbers that provided specific coordinates to prizes hidden in the Nevada desert, including an autographed guitar, drumsticks, Polaroid pictures, and a master pass for free concert tickets for the entire tour.